dylankb/what-i-know-js/README.md

 // { endX : "3", endY : "4", startX: "1", startY : "2" }
 ```

-### Pure functions

-**Pure functions** - a Function that doesn't cause any side effects when it is invoked

-Functions can modify values outside of them, either by accessing variables defined in outer scopes or by mutating objects that were passed to the function as an argument.

 ### Meta-programming functions

-An example of how you would iterativelly create a number of methods on a specific object
+An example of how you would iteratively create a number of methods on a specific object

 ```js
 var _ = function(element) {